gokul68/Elec_Club_Minitask1/README.md

 More details about the project: https://www.instructables.com/id/Easy-Soil-Moisture-Sensor-Arduino-7-Segment-Displa/

-# 23. Space Trash Game Using Arduino and OLED Display
+# 23. Space Trash Game
+This is a space trash game played on an OLED display using Arduino Uno.
+Three push buttons are used for control.
+The code is written in Arduino IDE using the U8G2 library.

-More details about the project:
+More details about the project: https://www.instructables.com/id/Space-Trash-Game-Using-Arduino-and-OLED-Display/

-# 24. Breathalyzer Medallion
+# 24. Squirrel chasing robot
+This is a robot that chases squirrels.
+First, the nerf barrel with a motion detector rotates every 30 seconds(using a servomotor) from left, to center, then to right.
+If the robot detects a squirrel, stage one is initiated.
+The robot charges forward then retreats.
+If the squirrel is still detected, the robot fires a nerf dart towards it.
+If it persists, the robot blows up a balloon and (using a heated resistor) pops the balloon.

-More details about the project:
+More details about the project: https://www.instructables.com/id/Squirrel-Chasing-Robot/

-# 25. Fire Chasing Robot
+# 25. Autonomous Fire Fighter Robot
+It is a robot that autonomously detects and extinguishes fire.
+It uses a flame sensor for detection and arduino board for processing.
+Fire extinguisher along with an electronic valve(actuator) is used to extinguish the detected fire.
+The robot rotates while actively scanning for fire.
+This scanning is performed by sensors placed on the sides.
+When a fire is detected, it moves in the direction of fire an stops 30 cm in front of it and triggers the extinguisher to turn out the fire.

-More details about the project:
+More details about the project: https://www.instructables.com/id/Autonomous-Fire-Fighter-Robot/